ekinoks4/Project/README.md

 Custom macros are added to unpack json data exist in the source data.

 ## How to work in your local IDE?
-1. Downlaod the project from github
+1. Downlaod this project
 2. Save the externally provided profiles.yml file in the downloaded project folder.
-3. In your local IDE, open terminal and run `pip install dbt-core dbt-snowflake`
+3. In your local IDE, open the terminal and run `pip install dbt-core dbt-snowflake`
 4. Now, you are ready to run this dbt project.
 You can:
     - run `dbt doc generate` to create documantation files
     - run `dbt doc serve` to open created files.
 This command will open the documentation site in your default browser.